gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 {% endraw %}

 The first cast to `void*` is always well-defined.
-The conversion `(uintptr_t)x`, on the other hand, is only implementation defined.
-Quoting from the standard again, "The operation has unspecified behavior, where each implementation documents how the choice is made."
+The conversion `(uintptr_t)x`, on the other hand, is only implementation defined, i.e., "[...] has unspecified behavior, where each implementation documents how the choice is made."
 (`uintptr_t` is an unsigned integer type guaranteed not to screw up the integer-pointer conversion.)

 Let's assume for a moment that we're trying to determine the result without reference to any particular compiler (C verification and bugfinding tools do this all the time).

 The result of the conversion must just be unspecified, right?
+We don't have an implementation to "document how the choice is made."

-Which means that `(uintptr_t)x` is a well-defined but arbitrary valid unsigned integer (that is, any unsigned integer representable as a `uintptr_t`).
+Which means that `(uintptr_t)x` is an "unspecified value" of unsigned integer type (that is, any unsigned integer representable as a `uintptr_t`).
 All we can say, then, about the less-than-or-equal-to comparison is that it is either 0 or 1, but we don't know which.
 The program is nondeterministic.

 Another way to think about this is: If we want to treat the code as truly portable, and, e.g., verify its result once and for all for __all__ implementations, we need to consider all possible implementations of implementation-defined operations such as pointer-to-integer casts.